 Before you apply for a permit you need to collect the information that SEPA requires to support a permit application.
-You should talk to SEPA about this work so that you can be sure that you are collecting the quality of information that we need.
+You should talk to SEPA about this work so that you can be sure that you collect the right information and that it is of the correct standard.
 Details of the pre-application process.

 When you have collected the information that we require to make an application you can submit your application for a permit.
 Details of the permit application process.

 Our new approach to regulating the marine pen fish farm industry came into force on 1 June 2019.
 The new framework introduces substantial changes to the pre-application process and the information required to support the application.
-We recognise that companies will have been developing applications over the previous 12 months.
-There will be a transitional period up to the end of 2019 during which we will allow some applications to continue with pre-existing information requirements.
+We recognise that companies will have been developing applications over the previous 12 months so, to accommodate this, there will be a transitional period up to the end of 2019 during which we will allow some applications to continue with pre-existing information requirements.
 We will assess these applications and come back to operators if we consider that further work is necessary.
 The basis upon which these decisions will be made are explained on the Transitional Arrangements page.

 SEPA will review existing permits to transfer them to the new regulatory regime.
 The plans for how we will undertake this work are being developed and details of the transition arrangements will be available soon.